-Seriously, I mean, it feels very spacious and it’s liberating not having all the clutter.
+Seriously, I mean, not having clutter feels very free and downsizing is liberating.
 But a few years down the row there are some things that keeps rearing its ugly head, as a result of the downsizing.
 And it makes me laugh.
 It truly is because of that and it doesn’t seem to change either.
 I’m not sure if my friends and family are so happy with it.
 Because downsizing does have a downside.
 Four to be exact.

 Yes!
 There you go.
 Going through all of your shit.
 Don’t need this.
 Haven’t used that in two years.
 What is this for?
 What do I have to do with that?
 Ah, yes, got that from this and that person… It’s a process, downsizing.
 I went through it a couple of years ago already.
 I went from a regular sized Dutch home to a small space of 200 sqft in a co-house.
 Oh my… what a relieve!
 How did I do it?
 In 5 steps and you can read that here.
 Some tips you may need if you wish to downsize yourself, at least if you still want to after finishing this blog.